 There’s nothing like extreme anxiety to make you feel like you’re falling apart.
-Using a few basics of mindfulness as self-help may be a way to pull you back together.
+Using a few basics of mindfulness as self-help may be a way to pull yourself back together.

 The all-embracing anxiety I’m talking about comes close to panic.
 It’s an explosion of fear that hits everything.
 Certain situations can set it off, or it can start like depression, suddenly there, perhaps from the first waking moment of the day.